THE NEW MONCLER INVESTOR RELATIONS APP IS NOW AVAILABLE

 Engagement in company life

-Promotion of wellbeing, health and safety
+Promotion of well-being, health and safety | ||

-Update on the progress of training programmes
+Update on the progress of in-company training | ||

-Direct, ongoing relationship with sales personnel
+BLOCCO 3 | STAKEHOLDERSEnd client INTERACTION TOOLS AND CHANNELSDirect, ongoing relationship with sales personnel

 Client service

-Engagement via phone, mail, email and social media
+Interactions via phone, mail, email and social media

 Creation of customised initiatives and experiences